-Fowlerville Community Schools operates a fleet of 32 school buses.
-We travel over 385,000 miles a year and transport approximately 2,000 students on a daily basis.
-We also provide transportation services for approximately 400 field trips and athletic events each year.
+Fowlerville Community Schools operates a fleet of 22 school buses that we travel over 325,000 miles a year.
+We also provide transportation services for academic field trips and athletic events each year.

 Fowlerville Community Schools is proud of its fleet of buses.
 We employ two full time licensed technicians who provide preventative maintenance and general repairs.
 The Michigan State Police inspect the fleet on an annual basis.
 For many years we have received outstanding inspection results helping to assure your student's safety.